 In this analysis of 21 studies regarding the use of acupuncture for cerebral palsy, a total of 1718 participants were studied.

 - improved gross motor function

 - overall improved quality of life

-1) By extensively searching through 6 English databases and 5 Chinese databases, there were only 21 well-designed randomized controlled trials that fit the criteria for analysis.
+1) Limited evidence.
+By extensively searching through 6 English databases and 5 Chinese databases, there were only 21 well-designed randomized controlled trials that fit the criteria for analysis.

-2) The sample sizes for these studies were small.
+2) Small sample sizes.
 The average number of participants out of the 21 trials was 82.

-3) There were inconsistencies in methodology and reporting among the studies, suggesting that the data may be affected by bias.
+3) Inconsistent methodology and reporting among studies.
+This suggests that the data may be affected by bias.